 |

-way, Im curiouswhat do you think of the Potter and Tolkien fantasy
+the Harry Potter and Tolkien fantasy books?

-n our fundamental psychology, fantasy
+n our fundamental psychology,

 It may seem on the surface

 But magic and sorcery have no place in Christianity.
-Far from being based in the true Mystery
+Far from being based in the

-know will give you power to control affairs of the world; the occult
+that what you know will give you power to control

-rejects all faith in Jesus the Christ (Christ means “the Anointed,” that is, the Messiah) who will
+means “the Anointed,” that is, the Messiah) who will lead us to God the Father if we

-lead us to God the Father if we live our lives so as to reject sin and to
+live our lives so as to reject sin and to bear

-bear fruit according to His commandments of love.
+fruit according to His commandments of

-In fact, the emphasis on self-serving power contradicts basic Christian values of humility
+love.
+In fact, the fantasy emphasis on self-serving power

-learn to value sacrifice and prayer when their heads are filled with fantasies
+children— learn to value sacrifice and prayer when

-of using magic to get what they want?
+their heads are filled with fantasies of using magic to get what they want?

 Such books really have no legitimate